 How to Start an NGO?

 Before starting an NGO, you should know the fundamental problems of people in the area you want to reduce.
 Knowing this, it becomes easier to formulate the purpose and mission of your NGO accordingly.
-After this, you have to decide the vision, mission and purpose of the NGO.
+After this, you must decide the NGO’s vision, mission and purpose.

-People with problems with Society will have to work accordingly because no one listens to many people’s concerns.
+People with problems must work accordingly because no one listens to many people’s concerns.
 Therefore, the purpose of any NGO should be to understand the people’s problems and start their NGO accordingly.

 Steps to quickly start an NGO in India: